VeronicaTee/warm-hearts-app/README.md

 ### `GET /causes`

-Returns a list of digital products available for purchase.
+Returns a list of causes available for donation.

 ### `GET /causes/{id}`

-Returns information about a specific product, including the price in Bitcoin and/or Lightning.
+Returns information about a specific charity case, including the donation goal.

 ### `POST /addresses`

-Generates a Bitcoin address for the selected product and returns details to the client.
+Generates a Bitcoin address for the selected charity and returns the bitcoin address to the client for payment.

 ### `GET /donate`

 Returns a view with a form that takes in some user input.

-### `POST /donate/generate-address`

-Submits the form from the `/donate` view and generates a Bitcoin address for the specified amount.

 ## License